Customers can subscribe to Connect apps from their cloud-hosted Atlassian products, like Jira

 Many of the fields are optional and only apply to public listings.
 If you're listing privately, you can leave these

 for later.
-There are a few fields that require a little more explanation for an Atlassian Connect app listing:
+There are a few fields that require a little more explanation for a Connect app listing:

 Payment model: Choose only Free or Paid via Atlassian.